gabegaster/django-offlinecdn/docs/source/index.rst

     This package is a work in progress and is not yet available on pypi.
-This documentation should be considered more of a design document for what scrubadub will do someday rather than a specification of what it can do today.
+This documentation should be considered more of a design document for what offlinecdn will do someday rather than a specification of what it can do today.

 offlinecdn